pypa/packaging.python.org/source/specifications/simple-repository-api.rst

 the spirit of the intention quoted above and prevent new dependencies on yanked releases and files.

-Installers should emit a warning when it does decide to install a yanked file.
+Installers should emit a warning if they decide to install a yanked file.
 That warning may utilize the reason for the yanking.

 What this means is left up to the specific installer, to decide how to best fit into the overall usage of their installer.
 However, there are two suggested